nashkell/dnd-lmop/TLDR.md

 The other players are responsible for dragging the corpse along for the rest of the quest until it can be revived, if they so choose.

 Players are encouraged to roll a back-up character in the event they want to continue playin in the current session.

-#### Experience Points and Levels

-After winning a combat round or complete a quest, players are rewarded with **Experience Points (XP)**.
-When a player gets enough  XP, they increase their level by one.

-Levelling up gives a player **two +1 points** to improve their abilities of their choosing, and adds **6 + CON** to that player's Hit Points.
-They don't immediately heal to full health, but they do get the new hit points.

-XP is **cumulative**, and levelling up happens at _300, 900, 2700, 6500, 14000, 23000, 34000, 48000, 64000, 85000, 100000, 120000, 140000, 165000, 195000, 225000, 265000, 305000 and 355000_ points.

 <!-- ## Dungeon Mastering 🐉
 _TL;DR: Make your players have as much fun as possible by being kind of a dick to them._